tiredofit/docker-db-backup/README.md

 ## About

+>> This is being migrated to the nfrastack/container-db-backup namespace - A new nfrastack release will come in April 2026

 This will build a container for backing up multiple types of DB Servers

 Backs up CouchDB, InfluxDB, MySQL/MariaDB, Microsoft SQL, MongoDB, Postgres, Redis servers.